Summer Undergraduate Research Fellowship (SURF)

 Lead Investigators: Shantanu Jathar; Marina Nieto-Caballero

 At the Laboratory of Air Quality Research (LAQR), we study the emissions, transformations, properties, and impacts of atmospheric aerosols.
 Aerosols of natural and anthropogenic origin (which include bioaerosols) have outsized impacts on air quality, climate, human health and ecosystems.
 LAQR aims to develop an innovative virtual impactor (or concentrator) designed to capture bioaerosols efficiently, thus optimizing the collection of airborne biological particles in a liquid medium.
 This advancement is particularly important for applications in environmental monitoring, public health, and biodefense, where reliable bioaerosol sampling and detection are crucial.
-As part of this project, Andersen will play a key role in the analysis of bioaerosols collected during laboratory and field experiments.
+As part of this project, students will play a key role in the analysis of bioaerosols collected during laboratory and field experiments.

 Fungal Resilience: Unraveling Survival Mechanisms of Fungi Under Atmospheric Stress